-One of the recommendations always made at the end of every project is to apply the lessons learned from the just-completed project to subsequent projects; learn from the mistakes made and try not to repeat them and, less often, learn from the successes and do try to repeat those.
+A recommendation always made at the end of every project is to learn lessons from the project and apply to subsequent projects; but what’s the best way to really learn lessons?
+Read on to discover the best ways to learn from the mistakes made and try not to repeat them and, less often, learn from the successes and do try to repeat those.

 The project plan probably has a task on it to do just this and has time and resources allocated.
 But in reality, how often do project managers actually do this – actually learn from past mistakes to increase the chances of success in the future?